chasmit/Sudoku-CLI/README.md

 # Sudoku
 Messing around with Ruby.
 These are sudoku solvers that run on a command line interface, working on an input string of space-separated characters representing the puzzle.
 Blank spaces in the puzzle are represented by a period.
-I put up a sample file called 'string' to illustrate this style of input.
+I put up a sample file called 'string' to illustrate accepted input.

-CLI Usage: ./sudoku.rb string
+CLI Usage: ./sudoku.rb string  e

 I might make a friendlier interface one day if I feel like it.